 Agglomerating key services near key public transport nodes is the most efficient way of enabling access by public transport.
-Improving a network where services and residences continue to expand beyond the existing network strains resources and limits the ability for routes to be direct, quick and frequent.
-As services diversify and densify near transit hubs, transport services improve substantially in order to ensure people can travel to them.
+Where commercial and civic services and residences continue to expand beyond the existing network, resources are strained and the ability for routes to be direct, quick and frequent becomes limited.
+As commercial and civic services diversify and densify near transit hubs, transport services improve substantially in order to ensure people can travel to them.